DIDSR/DART/docs/HDC.rst

       - [0, 0, 1, 0, 0]
       - [-1, 1, -1, ..., 1, 1, -1]

-In both these approachs we can now measure the distribution similarity to determine which of the other two "populations" are the most similar to "population i".
-This is accomplished using :abbr:`JSD (jenson-shannon distance)` to measure the similarity of the probability distributions and cosine similarity to measure :abbr:`hypervector (hyperdimensional vector)` similarity.
+Finally, distributional similarity measurements are taken using Jenson-Shannon distance to measure the similarity of the probability distributions, and cosine similarity to measure the similarity of the hypervectors.

 .. list-table:: Similarity to "population i"
     :widths: 10 20 20